Password Entropy Explained: Why "P@ssword123" Is Not a Strong Password

 So a password's entropy is determined by two things: character set size and length.
 And length matters exponentially more than complexity.

 Let's put numbers on the board.
-Assume an attacker can try 1 billion guesses per second (a realistic figure for offline attacks against fast hash functions like MD5 or SHA-1, using consumer GPU hardware):
+Assume an attacker can try 1 billion guesses per second (a realistic figure for offline attacks against fast hash functions like MD5 or SHA-1, using consumer GPU hardware — a single NVIDIA RTX 4090 can compute over 160 billion SHA-1 hashes per second):

 | Password | Character Pool (N) | Length (s) | Entropy | Time to Crack |